The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 Pocket Nines are always a good raising hand and one that you will be happy to commit many tournament stacks with, but one that you must be more cautious with in deep-stacked games.

-Completing our list of the top ten hands in poker is Ace Jack Suited, another version of suited Ace that does not quite compare to its stronger versions.
+Completing our list of the top ten hands in poker is Ace-Jack suited, another version of a suited Ace that does not quite compare to its stronger counterparts.

-Ace Jack Suited is a pretty good hand, but certainly no longer falls into the line of premiums and is one that can be folded before the flop quite often under the right circumstances.
+Ace Jack Suited is a pretty good hand, but certainly no longer falls into the line of premiums and can be folded before the flop quite often under the right circumstances.